Product Name: Realfood Organics Prenatal Daily Nutrition

-After analyzing the ingredient list, I found that these prenatal vitamins are a total sham and waste of money, and do a terrible job at including the proper ingredients for a healthy pregnancy.
+After analyzing the ingredient list, I found that these prenatal vitamins donlt do a very good job at including the proper ingredients for a healthy pregnancy.

-Before jumping into the full analysis of the ingredients, I wanted to point out that Realfood Organics Prenatal vitamins contain 800 mcg of Folate, which is the perfect amount!
+Before jumping into the full analysis of the ingredients, I wanted to point out that Realfood Organics Prenatal vitamins contain 800 mcg of Folate, which is the recommended amount according to most doctors.
 In addition to being the correct dosage, it’s also in the form of Folate, which a lot of pregnant mamas need, so this is one mark in the positive column for this prenatal vitamin.

 Some additional positives related to the ingredient list of this prenatal vitamin is that they have the right amount of Vitamin A, Thiamin-B1, Riboflavin-B2, Niacin-B3, Vitamin B6, Biotin, Vitamin B12, and Vitamin E.